Anindya-Prithvi/nvim-configs/README.md

 Here is a photo of my setup:
 ![Demonstration image](current-looks.png)

-More on aesthetics: The screenshot uses FiraCode Nerd Font on Windows Terminal (win 11).
+More on aesthetics: The screenshot uses FiraCode Nerd Font on Windows Terminal (win 11) with acrylics on 💅.

 # VIM supremacy!